Loaders

 getContent (string $name): string

-(as passed to $latte->render()
+(as passed to the $latte->render()

-or returned by getReferredName()).
+method or returned by the getReferredName() method).

 If the template cannot be found or accessed, this method must throw a Latte\RuntimeException